-Although patio costs will very much depend on size, style and materials, our guide is here with all the information you'll need to calculate how much this highly sought-after garden feature is likely to cost you.
+While it is true that patio costs completely depend on size, style and materials, our guide is here with all the information you'll need to get a good idea of how much this essential garden feature is likely to cost you.

-Whatever your patio ideas may be, creating a beautiful outdoor space suitable for dining, seating or entertaining is a very worthwhile investment, making it possible to enjoy the garden even when your grass might be soggy or the ground elsewhere too uneven for taking patio furniture.
+Most people's patio ideas include creating a beautiful outdoor space for dining, seating or entertaining.
+Doing so not only adds another element to your garden but also means that it will be possible to enjoy the garden even when the grass is wet and soggy or the ground elsewhere is too uneven for placing patio furniture.

-While no-one is disputing the many benefits of of adding a patio to your garden, the question of patio cost is certainly one that needs addressing.
+However, all these benefits come at a cost and you will no doubt be keen to know how much this garden staple is going to need spending on it.
 Our price guide will take you through the costs you are likely to face so that you can make informed decisions when it comes to materials, designs and sizes.

 A common question is how much a patio costs per m2.
-Unfortunately there is no easy answer to that, as there are several decisions you will have to make when it comes to your patio and each of these will have an impact on the final patio costs you will be looking at.
+Unfortunately there is no easy answer to that.
+This is because there are several decisions you will have to make when it comes to your patio and each of these will have an impact on the final patio costs you will be looking at.
 These include:

 - Ground conditions

 However, by looking in more depth at patio material costs along with labour prices, it is possible to get a fairly accurate idea of how much money will be needed to achieve your dream outdoor seating area.

 One of the main factors that will determine how much a patio costs is the materials used to form the space, although this is certainly not the only cost you will need to think about.

 "One of the biggest misconceptions when it comes to laying a new patio or driveway, is that the materials are the most expensive part, when in fact 80% of the cost is made up of the sub-base and ground preparation," say the patio experts at Marshalls.
 "This means that if you want to go for premium quality paving, it won’t significantly increase the overall project cost."